KBLTN/KBLTN/README.md

 I am just learning
 ------------------

 I registered here recently.
 I decided to try myself as a programmer.
-But my skill is absolutely zero :(

-At the moment I decided to start learning the Golang language.
-Let's see what comes of this :)
+At the moment I decided to start learning the Golang language :)

 * 🌍  I'm based in **Moscow**